dasch-swiss/dsp-das/docs/user-guide/data.md

 ![Advanced search link is findable in the search menu at the right of the full text search field.](../assets/images/search-advanced-link.png)

-The advanced search allows for the creation of complex queries using a graphical widget.
+The advanced search allows the creation of complex queries using a form.
-The widget's contents are then turned into a string representing a Gravsearch (SPARQL) query to be sent to DSP-API.
+The form creates a string representing a Gravsearch (SPARQL) query to be sent to DSP-API.

 A query consists of the following elements:

-- data model selection
+- selection of the data model
 - selection of a resource class belonging to the selected data model (optional)
 - specification of properties, comparison operators, and values (optional).

-Although selection of a resource or a property or both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise the query is not considered valid and cannot be submitted.
+Although the selection of a resource or a property or both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise the query is not considered valid and cannot be submitted.

 ![Search 2: Advanced search offers many filter combinations and is a powerful search tool.](../assets/images/search-advanced.png)*<https://admin.dasch.swiss/search/advanced> - Search 2: Advanced search offers many filter combinations and is a powerful search tool.*